Skip to main content

 May 16, 2025

-Alongside the AICPA, the OSCPA is monitoring proposed federal legislation on the Pass-Through Entity Tax (PTET) that could have serious implications for the CPA profession.
+The OSCPA, alongside the AICPA and other societies, is monitoring proposed federal legislation on the Pass-Through Entity Tax (PTET) that could have serious implications for the CPA profession.

-As currently written, the bill would subject specified service trades or businesses (SSTBs)—including accountants, attorneys, dentists, and physicians—to the individual cap on state and local income tax deductions, by eliminating PTET elections.
+The current iteration, which was approved by the House, would subject specified service trades or businesses (SSTBs)—including accountants, attorneys, dentists, and physicians—to the individual cap on state and local income tax deductions by eliminating PTET elections.

 This would apply across all income levels and regardless of where the taxpayer resides, effectively penalizing thousands of professionals and business owners nationwide by increasing taxes on the partners/owners of many service-based businesses, such as accounting firms, discourage the creation and growth of such businesses, and further expand the disparity between C corporations and pass-through entities.